hashgraph/hedera-mirror-node/docs/installation.md

 Since [Flyway](https://flywaydb.org) will manage the database schema, the only required step is to run the database initialization script.
-Locate the SQL script at `hedera-mirror-importer/src/main/resources/db/scripts/init.sh` and edit the file to change the name and password variables at the top of the file as appropriate.
+Locate the SQL script at `hedera-mirror-importer/src/main/resources/db/scripts/init.sh` and edit the file to change the name and password variables at the top of the file to the desired values.
 Then make sure the application [configuration](configuration.md) matches the values in the script.
 Run the SQL script as a super user and check the output carefully to ensure no errors occurred.